gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 [7]: /img/tutorials/automated-deployments/wercker-select-repository.png

-## Select the repository owner

-In the next step, Wercker asks you to select the repository owner.
-Just select your own GitHub account and continue.

-![][8]

-[8]: /img/tutorials/automated-deployments/wercker-select-owner.png

 ## Configure access

-This step can be slightly tricky.
-As Wercker doesn't access to check out your private projects by default it will ask you what you want to do.
+As Wercker doesn't access to check out your private projects by default, it will ask you what you want to do.
 When your project is public, as needs to be the case if you wish to use GitHub Pages, the top choice is recommended.
 When you use this it will simply check out the code in the same way anybody visiting the project on GitHub can do.

 ![][9]

 [9]: /img/tutorials/automated-deployments/wercker-access.png

-## Wercker.yml

-Wercker will now attempt to create an initial *wercker.yml* file for you.
-Or rather, it will create the code you can copy into it yourself.
-Because there is nothing special about our project according to Wercker, we will simply get the `debian` box.
-So what we do now is create a *wercker.yml* file in the root of our project that contains the provided configuration, and after we finish setting up the app we will expand this file to make it actually do something.

-![][10]

-[10]: /img/tutorials/automated-deployments/werckeryml.png

 ## Public or not